karriereat/mocky/readme.md

 To deliver your mock data you need to setup your test case.
 To do so you call the mocky setup endpoint `/setup/{scope}/{test-name}`.

-The scope variable is needed to allow paralell access to mocky from different applications.
+The scope variable is needed to allow parallel access to mocky from different applications.
 The default scope is called `default`.

 **Example:**
 `http://localhost/setup/default/users-simple`